 Handcrafted from an antique art nouveau bronze art medal pendant by Paul Dubois from early 1900 Belgium, this talisman features the Victory Angel of WWI and was awarded to all members of the Belgian Armed Forces who served during the...

 Handcrafted from an antique intaglio from the 1700-1800's, this talisman features two sisters dancing together.
-“Sister is probably the most competitive relationship within the family, but once the sisters are grown, it becomes the strongest relationship.”
-This bronze talisman is around 1 1/2”x...
+This is a reminder that women are amazing and women's friendships are like a sisterhood.
+There is strength in sisterhood.
+This bronze talisman is around 1...

 Handcrafted from an antique intaglio from the 1700-1800's, this talisman features Eos, the Goddess of the Dawn, opening the gates of heaven so that her brother Helios, the sun God, could ride his chariot across the sky every day.
 She brought...